Top

 Bring layers for visiting this park (even in the summer), because the higher elevations will be chilly.

-The main park entrance is about 70 kilometers (43.5 miles) southwest of Chiang Mai, so plan on this being a full-day trip, though there’s also camping options if you want to stay overnight.
+The main park entrance is about 70 kilometers (43.5 miles) southwest of Chiang Mai, so plan on this being a full-day trip, though there are also camping options if you want to stay overnight.

 The must-visit site in this park is Two Chedis (pictured above).
 They’re located on the main road through the park just below the summit of Doi Inthanon.